 Where Azura Sits in the Jerusalem Scene

 Azura addresses none of those audiences primarily.
-Its peer set is closer to Abu Hassan in Jaffa, which operates on a similar logic of a single speciality, a queue, and a lunch window, or Majda in Har Nof, which also draws on a specific community's culinary inheritance rather than a composite Israeli-modern idiom.
+Its comparable set is closer to Abu Hassan in Jaffa, which operates on a similar logic of a single speciality, a queue, and a lunch window, or Majda in Har Nof, which also draws on a specific community's culinary inheritance rather than a composite Israeli-modern idiom.
 Across Israel more broadly, the market-anchored, tradition-specific lunch counter exists at HaKosem in Tel Aviv and in different form at Uri Buri in Acre.
 What links these venues is that the sourcing relationship precedes the menu concept rather than following from it.

 Planning a Visit